LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/BestPractices/resolve-stuck-conversations.md

 1. **Asking the consumer to resend their original query**: If you configure this, the conversation starts anew, and the consumer is sent, “I’m sorry.
 Something went wrong, so let’s start fresh.
 Could you restate your question in a few words?”
 You can change the bot message if desired.
 2. **Transferring the conversation to a human agent**

 You must manually add support for this flow.
-You can add just one step (start anew only, or transfer only), or you can add both.
+You can add just Step 1 or both Steps 1 and 2.
+You cannot add Step 2 alone.

 {: .important}
 For an optimal consumer experience, LivePerson recommends that you configure both steps.<br><br>If you configure both steps, the flow works as follows: Step 1 starts a 10-minute timer.
 If the conversation is identified as "stuck" again within the 10-minute window, Step 2 is performed immediately.
 If the conversation is identified as "stuck" after the 10-minute window has expired, Step 1 is performed again.